 Participants follow a pre-designed “mentoring track” which provides a structured outline of discussion topics, activities, and learning opportunities for the mentoring pair to engage around during their mentoring relationship.

-Informal Mentoring Programs
+Non-Traditional Mentoring Programs

-On occasion, a CAMP mentee is seeking a mentoring experience that does not necessitate or would not benefit from a formal mentoring engagement.
+On occasion, a CAMP mentee is seeking a mentoring experience that does not necessitate or would not benefit from a traditional mentoring engagement.
 For instance, a lawyer seeking coaching around a specific issue such as client development, obtaining leadership positions in a firm or legal organization, time management, etc.

 In those situations, CAMP takes the lead in matching the mentee with a mentor who is experienced and knowledgeable in the relevant issue and assists the mentoring pair in initiating the relationship.
 The mentee then takes the lead in facilitating and maintaining the relationship without a formal plan.